ACEsuit/ACEds.jl/docs/src/fitting-mbdpd.md

 # Fitting a Friction Tensor for Simulation of (Multi-Body) Dissipative Particle Dynamics

-In this workflow example we demonstrate how `ACEfriction.jl` can be used to fit a momentum-conserving friction tensor as used in Dissipative Particle Dynamics.
+In this workflow example we demonstrate how `ACEds.jl` can be used to fit a momentum-conserving friction tensor as used in Dissipative Particle Dynamics.

 ## Background on Dissipative Particle Dynamics
 Dissipative particle dynamics can be considered as a special version of the Langevin equation @ref, where the friction tensor $\Gamma$ is such that the total momentuum